dbrowning2/grapheneos/root.md

 Make sure automatic reboots are off in Settings -> System -> System Updates -> Automatic reboot.

-## Disable Automatic System Updates
+## Disable Automatic System Updates (not recommended)

+> [!NOTE]
+> If you do this you cannot even manualy check for updates via the UI.
+You will have to re-enable to download OTA updates via the UI.

 To disable system updates entirely go to Settings -> Apps -> See All xx Apps.
 In the upper right tap the three dots and select show system.
 Find `System Updater`, select it, and disable it.